 At initial recognition, the Company measures a financial asset at its fair value and, in the case of a financial asset not at FVTPL, the Company includes transaction costs that are directly attributable to the acquisition of the financial asset.
 Transaction costs of financial assets carried at FVTPL are recorded as an expense in the statement of loss and comprehensive loss.
-The Company classifies its cash, funds held in trust and marketable securities as FVTPL and goods and services tax receivable as amortized cost.
+The Company classifies its cash and marketable securities as FVTPL and goods and services tax receivable as amortized cost.

 A financial liability is initially classified as measured at amortized cost or FVTPL.
 A financial liability is classified as measured at FVTPL if it is held for-trading, a derivative, or designated as FVTPL on initial recognition.
 The classification of a financial liability is irrevocable.
-The Company classifies its accounts payable and accrued liabilities and lease liability as amortized cost.
+The Company classifies its accounts payable and accrued liabilities, lease liability, loans payable and debt component of convertible debenture as amortized cost.